pierrickrogermele/dev-doc/galaxy.md

 #### Developing a new package for bioconda

+First you need to check that your recipe does not exist already.
+You have to look both in [anaconda](https://anaconda.org) and in [bioconda recipes](https://github.com/bioconda/bioconda-recipes).

 Either ask to be part of Bioconda team for contributing to new recipes (repository bioconda-recipes) as explained in [Bioconda recipes README](https://github.com/bioconda/bioconda-recipes), or fork [bioconda-recipes](https://github.com/bioconda/bioconda-recipes) and send a pull-request.

-Follow the instructions in [Bioconda recipes README](https://github.com/bioconda/bioconda-recipes) and [Guidelines for bioconda recipes](https://github.com/bioconda/bioconda-recipes/blob/master/GUIDELINES.md).
+Follow the instructions in [Bioconda recipes README](https://github.com/bioconda/bioconda-recipes).

-For testing your recipe, you will need conda.
+For writing and testing your recipe, you will need conda.

 Installing miniconda on macOS:
 ```bash